Richa-04/Mini-Google-Drive-Dropbox/README.md

 - Growing need for **secure, encrypted cloud storage**
 - Demand for **intelligent search** beyond simple keywords

-Our solution addresses these challenges with cutting-edge technology, AI-powered semantic search, and intuitive design.
+Our solution addresses these challenges with cutting-edge AI/NLP technology and intuitive design.

 ---